peternjorogej/My/README.md

 # **My**
-(Still searching for a better name😩; it might also look a bit *derivative*, my apologies in advance😅)
+(Still searching for a better name😩)

-An attempt to write my own fully functional, statically-typed programming language (I am still a long way off though).
+An attempt to write my own fully functional, statically-typed, compiled programming language (I am still a long way off though).
+I always wanted to know how programming languages are made and I decided to do it just as a fun project.
+The language is (kind of) inspired by C# and Mono, and a little bit of Python.

+I have learnt a lot of concepts, most of which I give credit to [Immo Landwerth](https://www.youtube.com/@ImmoLandwerth) and his [Building a Compiler](https://www.youtube.com/playlist?list=PLRAdsfhKI4OWNOSfS7EUu5GRAVmze1t2y) playlist on YouTube.

-At the moment it is usable but lacks many, many features.
+At the moment, the language is usable but lacks many, many useful features.

 ## Basic Syntax
 1. Comments